 The intent of this network plan is not to prescribe modal facility types for each proposed network segment, but instead to identify the segments needed for the incremental build-out of this comprehensive mobility system.
 Identification of facility types should be cross-referenced with the 2018 Street Design Manual, as some street typologies are more conducive with certain facility types than others.
 It should also be noted that some streets are not designated for dedicated mobility facilities.
 This simply indicates they currently operate as adequate shared streets and should not be prioritized over streets where bicycling and walking are more stressful and dangerous.
 Because situations change over time - overhead power lines can be moved underground, curb cuts can be removed, streets and bridges can be reconstructed, the importance or desire for on-street parking, and a plethora of other factors influencing street design - this approach gives the City flexibility in prescribing the right infrastructure treatment at the right time.
+It should be noted that all mobility improvements will adhere to modern safety design standards, namely the Americans with Disabilities Act (ADA) and Public Right-of-Way Accessibility Guidelines (PROWAG).
 Some of these facility treatments are included on the following pages.